Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 Stay informed on compliance updates

-If you are starting a business, selecting the correct business structure is one of the first choices that you must make.
-In general, you are free to operate your business using any type of entity that you wish, but the choice that you make triggers a number of compliance responsibilities.
+If you are starting a business, selecting the correct business structure is one of the first decisions that you must make.
+In general, you are free to operate your business using any type of entity that you wish, but be aware that the choice you make triggers a number of compliance responsibilities.

-The remaining four types—limited partnerships (LPs), limited liability limited partnerships (LLPs), limited liability companies (LLCs) and corporations (Inc.)—are “statutory entities.”
-A statutory entity is a creature of state law—their existence and characteristics are governed by state laws.
+The remaining four types — limited partnerships (LPs), limited liability partnerships (LLPs), limited liability companies (LLCs) and corporations (Inc.) — are “statutory entities.”
+A statutory entity’s existence and characteristics are governed by state laws.

-The type and amount of information that must be disclosed in the initial application with the state (such as Articles of Incorporation, Articles of Formation, or Certificate of Authority) as well as in the ongoing Annual Report filings varies among the states depending upon the type of entity and how “business-friendly” the state is.
-For example, Delaware, Nevada and Wyoming require very little information to be disclosed.
+The type and amount of information that must be disclosed in the initial application for formation or foreign qualification with the state (such as Articles of Incorporation, Articles of Organization, or Certificate of Authority), as well as in the ongoing annual report filings, varies depending upon the state and type of entity.

-States are far more uniform when it comes to the registered agent requirement.
-(Remember, some states refer to this as “resident agent” or “statutory agent.”
-Regardless of the name, the requirements and functions are the same.)
+States are more uniform when it comes to the Registered Agent requirement.
+Some states refer to this as an “agent for service of process”, “resident agent” or “statutory agent.”
+Regardless of the name, the requirements and functions are the same.

-Most states also require that the registered agent be available during normal working hours throughout the year in order to accept service of process and other official court and government documents.
+Most states also require that the Registered Agent be available during normal working hours throughout the year in order to receive service of process and other official court and government documents.

-The requirements of state residence, a physical address, and availability must be considered when the corporation, LLC, LP, or LLP selects its registered agent.
-The temptation—particularly if the state of incorporation or formation is the primary business location—is to simply have a member, manager or officer serve as the Registered Agent.
+The requirements of state residence, a physical address, and availability must be considered when the corporation, LLC, LP, or LLP selects its Registered Agent.
+The temptation — particularly if the state of incorporation or formation is the primary business location — is to simply have the company manager or officer serve as the Registered Agent.

 It behooves any statutory entity to do more than just meet the statutory minimum.
-It is advisable to have an experienced professional registered agent company, such as CT, serve as the company’s registered agent.
-This ensures that the person receiving the information will deliver it to the appropriate individuals within the company in a timely manner.
+It is advisable to have an experienced professional Registered Agent service provider serve as the company’s Registered Agent.
+This helps ensure that the person receiving the documents will deliver them to the appropriate individuals within the company in a timely manner.